Dayyoung/qrturn/api.md

 - `redirectUrl` - This is the final destination where the QR data is delivered.

 **data**
-- `data` - This is the data that generates the QR code.
+- `data` - This is the data that generates by QR code.

 ```
 https://qrturn.com/scan?returnUrl=https://google.com